Communication with the Development Community

 #1 Do not ask to ask

-When in the Irc channel, do not ask permission to ask or solicit blanket help, like “Can I ask a Question?” or “Can someone help me?”.
+When in the IRC channel, do not ask permission to ask or solicit blanket help, like “Can I ask a Question?” or “Can someone help me?”.
 Just ask the specific question you have, if someone knows the answer and is willing to respond, he will.
-Asking what we call 'meta-question' is perceived like a bait, asking people the volunteer for an unspecified task.
-Such meta-question are typically ignored or someone will tell you to 'not ask to ask'.
+Asking what we call 'meta-question' is perceived like a bait, asking people to volunteer for an unspecified task.
+Such meta-questions are typically ignored or someone will tell you to 'not ask to ask'.